-You must provide your name, a declaration that you are pregnant, the estimated date of conception (only the month and year need be given), and the date that you give the letter to your employer is included in this bulletin.
+You must provide your name, a declaration that you are pregnant, the estimated date of conception (only the month and year need to be given), and the date of the letter given to your employer (Program Director/Radiation Safety Officer).
+The declaration is included in this bulletin (document).
 You may use that letter or write your own letter.